hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `local_account_disabled` - (Optional) - If `true` local accounts will be disabled.
 Defaults to `false`.
 See [the documentation](https://docs.microsoft.com/en-us/azure/aks/managed-aad#disable-local-accounts) for more information.

--> **NOTE:** If `local_account_disabled` is set to `true`, it is required to enable Kubernetes RBAC and AKS-managed Azure AD integration.
+-> **Note:** If `local_account_disabled` is set to `true`, it is required to enable Kubernetes RBAC and AKS-managed Azure AD integration.
 See [the documentation](https://docs.microsoft.com/en-us/azure/aks/managed-aad#azure-ad-authentication-overview) for more information.

 * `maintenance_window` - (Optional) A `maintenance_window` block as defined below.

+* `microsoft_defender` - (Optional) A `microsoft_defender` block as defined below.

+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/AKS-AzureDefender` is enabled, see [the documentation](https://docs.microsoft.com/azure/defender-for-cloud/defender-for-containers-enable?tabs=aks-deploy-portal%2Ck8s-deploy-asc%2Ck8s-verify-asc%2Ck8s-remove-arc%2Caks-removeprofile-api&pivots=defender-for-container-aks) for more information.

 * `network_profile` - (Optional) A `network_profile` block as defined below.